SirPuck/runtime-spoilage-library/README.md

 ---Params :
 1) item
 2) number of items needed to trigger a runtime spoilage replacement / script effect
+3) placeholder fallback spoiling result (used in case the script cannot replace the item at runtime.
+If you don't set anything, the item will just be deleted like if it spoiled into nothing if this happens.
+For instance, unless you are an advanced user and know how you can handle furnaces and assembling machines, you better set something here like "spoilage")
-2) trigger (optional) you may add another triggered effect rsl.register_spoilable_item(mutation_a, 1)
+4) trigger (optional) you may add another triggered effect

+rsl.register_spoilable_item(mutation_a, 1)

 ```